openspending/fiscal-data-package/spec/index.md

 ### Location

-There is a frequent desire to label items with location, usually by attaching geographic codes for a region or area.
-This allows the spending or revenue to  be analysed by region or area.
-This geographic information can be introduced directly by classifying the item with a code, or, more frequently indirectly by associating a geographic code to e.g. an entity.
-For example, by labelling a supplier with their location one can then associate a spend with that supplier as spending in that location.
+There is a frequent desire to categorize budget lines by location.
+This allows spending or revenue to be analysed by region or area.
+We RECOMMEND using a `location` dimension to model geographic information on a budget line.
+Here are attributes that `MAY` be applied within a `location` dimension.

-We RECOMMEND using a `location` dimension though attributes may also be applied directly onto another object (e.g. an entity).
-Here are attributes that `MAY` be applied either directly to an item or to an entity or other object associated to an item.

 * `code`: The internal or local geographicCode id based for the geographical region
 * `title`: Name or title of the geographical region targeted by the budget item